dnlbowers/battleships/temp.md

 * To get a general idea of the game logic I used this video on the Devpost Youtube channel - https://youtu.be/zSQIGzmcp2I
 * The idea to decorate the board with numbers above and to the side came from Knowledge Mavens you tube channel - https://youtu.be/alJH_c9t4zw
 * Clear console function copied from https://www.delftstack.com/howto/python/python-clear-console/
+* https://www.lucidchart.com/ - used to create the game flow chart
+* Code insitute for providing the template which allowed me gave me a mock terminal to display my game via a webpage.

 # To be deleted when finally deployed